hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 ### Define Outputs

-To access outputs, use the `_output` suffix for python and the `Output` suffix for other languages.
+To access outputs, use the `_output` suffix for Python and the `Output` suffix for other languages.

 Outputs return an HCL expression representing the underlying Terraform resource, so the return type must always be `string`.
 When `TerraformOutput` is any other type than string, you must add a typecast to compile the application (e.g. `mod.numberOutput as number`).
 If a module returns a list, you must use an escape hatch to access items or loop over it.
 Refer to the [Resources page](/docs/cdktf/concepts/providers-and-resources.html) for more information about how to use escape hatches.